 Rendon became the 70th Speaker of the Assembly on March 7, 2016, ushering in a new era of a decentralized speakership and member empowerment.

 “I want to help each of you achieve the best and the most for the people you represent,” Rendon told his colleagues in his inaugural address.
 “We won’t always agree on issues or approaches, but I believe everyone here deserves an environment where they can advocate forcefully for their ideas and their constituents.”

-While continuing to advocate for the needs of his constituents, as speaker, Rendon has forgone authoring legislation in favor of pushing for broad policy goals to help all Californians and in devoting time to the success of his colleagues in the Assembly.
+While continuing to advocate for the needs of his constituents, as speaker, Rendon declined authoring legislation in favor of pushing for broad policy goals to help all Californians and in devoting time to the success of his colleagues in the Assembly.

-In Rendon’s first year as speaker, the Assembly passed landmark progressive legislation, including the nation’s first statewide $15 minimum wage, overtime pay for farmworkers, and groundbreaking policies on gun and tobacco use.
-The first state budget passed during Rendon's tenure continued California's recent history of timely, balanced budgets, doubling the state rainy day fund, and investing $530 million in early childhood education, a key victory for Rendon and the Legislative Women's Caucus.
+In Rendon’s first year as speaker, the Assembly passed landmark progressive legislation, including the nation’s first statewide $15 minimum wage, extension of California’s climate change reduction goals, and groundbreaking policies on gun and tobacco use.
+He also successfully invested $530 million in early childhood education.

-Rendon currently resides in Lakewood with his wife Annie and daughter, Vienna.
+Rendon resides in Lakewood with his wife, Dr. Annie Lam, and their daughter, Vienna.